phantomAA92/formbuilder-test/DRAG_AND_DROP_REPOSITIONING.md

 2. **Nested Grids**: Support for complex nested layouts
 3. **Template System**: Save and load component arrangements
 4. **Auto-layout**: Automatic component positioning algorithms
 5. **Responsive Grid**: Dynamic column adjustment based on screen size

+## Conclusion

+The drag-and-drop functionality is now fully working with comprehensive component placement and repositioning capabilities.
+Users can:

+- ✅ **Add components** by clicking for sequential placement or dragging for precise placement
+- ✅ **Move components** by dragging them to new positions within the grid
+- ✅ **Configure the grid** using the columns dropdown (default: 2 columns)
+- ✅ **See visual feedback** during all drag operations
+- ✅ **Use multiple placement strategies** for different workflow needs

+The implementation provides a smooth, intuitive experience for building and organizing form layouts with complete control over component positioning and multiple placement options to suit different user preferences and form requirements.